Newby Bridge Lodge No. 4598

 On July 30th 1964 the ceremony of laying the foundation stone of the new building was performed by the ass provincial grand master W.Bro HW Whittle MBE PSGD in the presence of members and their wives prior to a service at St Mary’s church Stavely in Cartmel conducted by the lodge chaplain W. Bro Rev TL Walsh P.A.G.Chap to commemorate the event.
 This was followed by a tea at the Newby Bridge Hotel.

-Some of our senior members may remember all the hard work put in 40 years ago to build the new temple.
+Some of our senior members may remember all the hard work put in nearly 60 years ago to build the new temple.

 Building progressed rapidly during the next few months and due to the untiring efforts of Bro HB Wilson and his staff the building was ready for dedication by November 10th of the same year.